bondzai/bondzai/README.md

-- 📫 I’m Puritat Chamart
+- 📫 I’m Puritat Chamart, Just nobody here in this big space.
-- 📫 I’m a problem solver.
 - 📫 I'm from Ubonratchatani, Thailand.✨

 ##### Sharpen the mind, Simplify the code. #####